Workshop instructors

 Pascal Oudet

-A wood artist working and living in the French Alps.
-He is worldwide known for his sandblasted and unique pieces, creating a real lace out of wood which emphasizes all the history of the tree he is working with.
-His pieces are present in permanent collections of Ateliers d'Art de France, the American Association of Woodturners and the New York Museum of Art and Design.
+The wood artist lives and works in the French Alps.
+He is known worldwide for his unique sandblasted objects, creating a warm weave of wood that emphasises the history of the tree used.
+His objects are exhibited in the collections of the Atelier d'Art de France, the American Association of Woodturners and the New York Museum of Art and Design.

 Workshops with Pascal Oudet